gose/elastic-search-experience/data/wikipedia/README.md

     -f, --full    Full load (default: 5 docs)
 ```

-It takes approximately 2 hours to ingest the 6.6 M articles from the English Wikipedia content set.
+It takes approximately 2 hours to ingest the 6.6M articles from the English Wikipedia content set.

 Once indexed, it will take up ~32 GB of disk in Elasticsearch.